By Scott Dorward

 A Final Note

-Please do look around at some of our older film reviews.
+If you have been enticed here by these posts, please do look around at some of our other film reviews.
 We also have a podcast, called The Good Friends of Jackson Elias, which occasionally covers horror films.
 If this appeals, you might want to check out some of the following episodes.

 - The Fly